-In the United States, around 90 million cats have assigned owners, while between 30 and 80 million are believed to be stray or feral.
-Among cats with owners, around 70 percent are indoor only cats and about 25 percent move freely between inside or outside.
-The remaining five percent are outdoor only cats.
+Kittens play on July 19, 2019.
+In the United States, around 90 million cats live with assigned owners, while between 30 and 80 million are believed to be stray or feral.
+(Photo by Will Parson/Chesapeake Bay Program)

 Comments